nobodyrandom/mhAutobot/README.md

 >*  Cleaned code
 >*  BETA UI Support
 >*  Firefox Support
->*  (ver b ONLY) Integrated CnN's bots for automization on areas + automization on G Express, Z Tower
+>*  (ver b ONLY) Integrated CnN's bots for automization on areas + automization on G Express, Z Tower, FW, Iceberg

 *****
 Explanations of the files included